-E-Safety is recognised as an essential aspect of strategic leadership in this school and the Head, with the support of Governors, aims to embed safe practices into the culture of Foulds.
-The Headteacher, together with the Computing subject leader, ensures that the Policy is implemented and compliance with the Policy monitored.
-The responsibility for e-Safety has been designated to a member of the senior management team.
+Online Safety is recognised as an essential aspect of strategic leadership in this school and the Head, with the support of Governors, aims to embed safe practices into the culture of Foulds.
+The Headteacher, together with the Computing subject leader and SLT Team, ensures that the Policy is implemented and compliance with the Policy monitored.
+The responsibility for Online Safety has been designated to a member of the senior leadership team.

-Our school e-Safety Coordinator is Rachel Gagnon
+Our school Online Safety Coordinator is Rachel Gagnon

-Our e-Safety Coordinator ensures they keep up to date with e-Safety issues and guidance through liaison with the Local Authority e-Safety Officer and through organisations such as NAACE and The Child Exploitation and Online Protection (CEOP).
-Foulds' e-Safety coordinator ensures the Head, senior management and Governors are updated as necessary.
+Our Online Safety Coordinator ensures they keep up to date with Online Safety issues and guidance through liaison with the Local Authority Online Safety Officer and through organisations such as NAACE and The Child Exploitation and Online Protection (CEOP)3.
+Foulds' Online Safety coordinator ensures the Head, senior management and Governors are updated as necessary.

-Governors need to have an overview understanding of e-Safety issues and strategies at this school.
-We ensure our governors are aware of our local and national guidance on e-Safety and are updated at least annually on policy developments to allow them to review the effectiveness of the policy.
+Governors need to have an overview understanding of Online Safety issues and strategies at this school.
+We ensure our governors are aware of our local and national guidance on Online Safety and are updated at least annually on policy developments to allow them to review the effectiveness of the policy.

-All teachers are responsible for promoting and supporting safe behaviours in their classrooms, ensuring pupils are given clear objectives for Internet use, taught what is acceptable and follow the school e-Safety procedures.
+All teachers are responsible for promoting and supporting safe behaviours in their classrooms, ensuring pupils are given clear objectives for Internet use, taught what is acceptable and follow the school Online Safety procedures.
 Central to this is fostering a 'No Blame' culture so pupils feel able to report any bullying, abuse or inappropriate materials.